FrancescoSaverioZuppichini/Flue/README.md

 }

 const welcomeToFlue = new WelcomeToFLue()
+// add it to flue
 flue.addStore(welcomeToFlue)

-flue.actions.sayWelcome() // "Welcome to Flue"
+// then the actions can be directly called flue.actions.sayWelcome() // "Welcome to Flue"

 console.log(flue.state.hasSaidWelcome) // true

 ```

 ## Store

-Each Store must be created by extending the *Store* class provided by Flue, it provides a common interface to reduce and fire actions.
+Each Store must be created by extending the *Store* class exposed by Flue, it provides a common interface to reduce and fire actions.

 ### State